International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 During initial approval, the evaluation facility shall prove their professional competence in the selected field(s) of application and additionally conduct a successful trial evaluation of a participating organization or component, while being monitored by the certification body.
 All designated evaluators shall play an equally active role in this trial evaluation.<Footnote 3>

-The competencies to be demonstrated for the area of operational environment certification depend on the assurance level of the examinations to be carried out by the evaluation facility (i.e. Assurance Level 2 and/or Assurance Level 3).
+Independent on the area of application, the competencies to be demonstrated for the area of operational environment certification and component certification depend on the assurance level of the examinations to be carried out by the evaluation facility (i.e. Assurance Level 2 and/or Assurance Level 3).
-The competencies to be demonstrated for the area of component certification depend on the assurance level of the examinations to be carried out by the evaluation facility (i.e. Assurance Level 2 and/or Assurance Level 3).

 ## Approval Process
 ### Necessary Documents for Application